[Solved] ERR_NETWORK_CHANGED Chrome Error

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

-3) Click the Update button next to a flagged network dadpter driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
+- Click the Update button next to a flagged network adapter driver to automatically download he correct version of this driver, then you can manually install it. (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).